mosip/mosip-infra/deployment/v3/external/iam/README.md

   * Give member name exactly as `username` in Keyclaok
   * Assign appropriate role like Cluster Owner, Cluster Viewer etc.

+## Keycloak docker version
+TODO: The keycloak docker version in `values.yaml` is an older version as the version 12.04 (latest bitnami) was crashing for `userinfo` request for client (like mosip-prereg-client).
+Watch latest bitnami release and upgrade 13+ version when available.

 ## Keycloak Init
 To populate base data of MOSIP:
 * Add mosip helm repo for Keycloak